ngutech21/moksha/README.md

 ## Progress
 Wallet Features:

-At the moment the wallet doesn't use a database, but prints the tokens to stdout.

 - [x] connect to mint (load keys)
 - [x] request minting tokens
 - [x] minting tokens